golemfactory/golem-architecture/docs/gsb-api/gsb-api-concept.md

 ## API implementation details

-This section describes implementation hints and requirements for modules exposing the Service Relaying API.
+This section describes implementation hints and requirements for modules exposing the Golem Service Bus API.

 ### Message definition